sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 MCTS iteratively builds a search tree, collecting statistics on potential actions to make intelligent decisions.
 The algorithm operates in four main phases:

 1. **Selection**: Starting from the root node, MCTS selects child nodes according to a policy that balances exploration and exploitation.
-This continues until a leaf node is reached, where expansion is possible.
+This continues until either a node with unexplored children is reached (where expansion is possible) or a terminal node is reached.
-2. **Expansion**: If the selected node is not a terminal state, the algorithm adds one or more child nodes to the tree, representing potential future states.
+2. **Expansion**: If the selected node is not a terminal, the algorithm chooses an unexplored child node randomly and adds it to the tree.
 3. **Simulation**: From the newly expanded node, a simulation (or "rollout") is conducted.
 This is typically done by playing out the game or continuing through the state space until a terminal state is reached, using a default policy (often random).
 4. **Backpropagation**: Once a terminal state is reached, the result of the simulation is propagated back up the tree, updating the statistics of the visited nodes to reflect the outcome.